-Winters are the months that come out to be a little hard to survive for anybody.
-It is sad to share with you all, but nowadays, bee’s population is decreasing at a very rapid speed.
-Most of the species get inactive as winters are approaching, but it does not happen with bees.
+Winters in the Northern Hemisphere are a little hard to survive for anybody.
+It is sad to share with you all, but nowadays, bee’s populations are decreasing at a very rapid speed.

-They remain active in colder months and needs flowers to remain alive.
+Some Bees remain active in colder months and need flowers to remain alive.
 They demand open flowers to access pollen and nectar easily.
-The decrease in a population of bees can cause great damage to us also.

 Farmers who are into the business of growing crops such as strawberries, squash, and almonds are completely dependent on traveling of honey bees to get their fields pollinated.
 If bees are not there, there will be no food.